Steven-Grevera/ENC4265/manual.md

 ## Bonus Karuta Slot
  ![image](https://github.com/user-attachments/assets/9239ad18-8c36-4472-800c-c4b4039445f4)
+*Figure 45: Image showing a bonus Karuta Table Room found while in a corridor.
+Image Taken By: Steven Grevera*

 While exploring in Corridors, you may find a Karuta card table.
 By spending 1500 at these randomly generated locations, you will unlock an additional Karuta slot for the rest of that corridors exploration and it will be lost on it’s completion or a game over while exploring.

 The bonus karuta card gained is completely up to you to choose from and will bring up your menu of existing cards accordingly.
 While looking through your cards, the game is paused and so is the corridor timer.
 So take as long as you need!

  ![image](https://github.com/user-attachments/assets/c8c557e3-3300-461b-b428-5cf56d63c069)
+*Figure 46: Image showing the extra Karuta Slot that you can slot into your current set as well as your choices.
+Image Taken By: Steven Grevera*

  ![image](https://github.com/user-attachments/assets/9471c385-eebe-4303-a7c5-2c7e50d620a6)
+*Figure 47: Image showing the extra Karuta Card slotted in.
+Image Taken By: Steven Grevera*